 While walking further around its exterior, I also noted the disintegrating base and part of the stem of what is considered to be the remains of an Anglo-Saxon cross and a headstone that is made of white marble – with typical saccharoidal weathering.

 At the edge of the churchyard, near to the Garden of Remembrance, very many of the headstones are notable for being extremely large and are probably from the quarries at Brincliffe Edge in Sheffield.
-Here there is also a headstone made by the Commonwealth War Graves Commission (CWGC), which has a nice carved tiger - the crest of the Royal Leicestershire Regiment.
+Here there is also a headstone made by the Commonwealth War Graves Commission (CWGC), which has a carved tiger - the crest of the Royal Leicestershire Regiment.

 A gravestone made in white marble |

 At the edge of the churchyard, near to the Garden of Remembrance, very many of the headstones are notable for being extremely large and are probably from the quarries at Brincliffe Edge in Sheffield.
-Here there is also a headstone made by the Commonwealth War Graves Commission (CWGC), which has a nice carved tiger - the crest of the Royal Leicestershire Regiment.
+Here there is also a headstone made by the Commonwealth War Graves Commission (CWGC), which has a carved tiger - the crest of the Royal Leicestershire Regiment.

 A CWGC headstone |